 If you’re reading this, it’s safe to assume you're either curious about or obsessed with cake pops .
 Same here.
-My list of do's and don'ts in mind, you'll be able to tackle that masterpiece-on-a-stick in no time.
+With our list of do's and don'ts in mind, you'll be able to tackle that masterpiece-on-a-stick in no time.

 Working With Dough

 Don't be afraid to really push and shape the cake-pop dough with your hands.
 Use those muscles!

 Do use a cookie scoop with a 4cm diameter to help you make small, uniform portions.

 Don't make your cake balls too big or they may fall apart when you dip them.

 Do scoop and form only a few portions at a time.
 It'll help prevent your dough from drying out.

 Don’t keep the unformed dough exposed to air (again, it will dry out).
 Keep the portion you're not working with wrapped in plastic.